leonardodls/product-introduction-financial-accounting/assets/public/Chapter_2_Recording_accounting_transactions/08_Additional_Common_Accounting_Transactions_Sales_to_customers.md

   - Journalize sales transactions both for cash and on account.

-1. Core Fitness sells a membership to a customer for $100 and receives cash.
+1. Core Fitness sells a membership to Frank for $100 and receives cash.
 When a business provides a service to a customer, the customer may immediately pay with cash.

 <table>
 <tbody>